|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Brew a cup of tea using the recommended time and brewing temperature indicated on the tea bag.
+- For the best flavor, brew a cup of tea using the recommended time and brewing temperature indicated on the tea bag.
 Place it in the refrigerator to chill thoroughly.

 - Instead of honey, sweeten your tea with a liqueur.
 A honey liqueur such as Bärenjäger is ideal, though you can add extra flavor with Benedictine, which also has a honey base.
 You can even add a twist by sweetening the martini with amaretto or a fruit liqueur; apricot would be fun.